tauthethirtythird/io_qp2_rule_kor/readme.md

     }

     // Some methods
-    function getHolePosition() { // Calculations related to garbage hole position, mainly to deal with garbage favor (used copilot to organize source code, can't confirm fully correct) let pos = 0;
+    function getHolePosition() { // Calculations related to garbage hole position, mainly to deal with Garbage Favor (used Copilot to organize source code, can't confirm fully correct) let pos = 0;

         if (MOD_volatileRev) t.zenith.garbageahead.shift();